| | ForewordThis pamphlet is designed to help

 condensation, and the resulting moisture may cause rapid

 deterioration of parts of the roof, walls, or ceiling.
+In basementless houses with crawl

 spaces, foundation vent openings are for the same purpose of